Wilfred/wilfred.github.com/_posts/2015-08-22-writing-an-optimising-bf-compiler.markdown

     cell_val := cell_val + 1
     store(cell_ptr, cell_val)

-However, the underlying computer is capable of adding numbers other than one!
+However, the underlying hardware is capable of adding numbers other than one!
 We expand our intermediate representation (IR) to handle increments, so we can compile this to: